Allkams/Fluid-Simulation-3D/README.md

 Would you encounter any bugs within the simulation, please create an issue and report it!

 ### Known Issues
  - [ ] Viscosity infinity energy loop.
-(Making infivity swirls in corners)
+(Making infinity swirls in corners)
  - [ ] Compute shader implementation not working.

 ## Resarch Papers and referenses